5–10 Minute Math Warm-Ups for Busy Mornings (Grades 2–4)

 ➡️ Want to see this in action?

-If you’d like to see a simple version of this warm-up in action, I shared a quick no-prep routine on my blog that uses this same idea as a time-filler or warm-up.
-It includes examples for different grade levels and a free student recording sheet you can download and use right away.
+If you’d like to see this math warm-up in action, I shared a quick no-prep routine on my blog that uses this idea as a time-filler or warm-up.
+It includes examples for different grade levels and free student recording sheets for each season you can download and use right away.
 You can read it here: 2 Easy Steps to a 100% No-Prep Math Time-Filler.

 ✨ 2.
 Logic Puzzle Warm-Up + Quick Share